mattldawson/dts/docs/integration/search.md

 can help you determine which is most appropriate.

 The DTS does not currently embrace any one search engine at the expense of others.
-Our team can work with you to make sure that your integration exposes all the necessary features of your file search capability.
+[The DTS team](mailto:engage@kbase.us) can work with you to make sure that your integration exposes all the necessary features of your file search capability.

 ## Endpoint Recommendations